awsdocs/amazon-workspaces-user-guide/doc_source/printing.md

 Amazon WorkSpaces supports local printer redirection\.
 When you print from an application in your WorkSpace, the local printers are contained in your list of available printers\.
 The local printers have "\(Local – *workspace username*\.*directory name*\.*client computer name*\)" appended to the printer's display name\.
 Select one of the local printers and your documents are printed on that printer\.

 In some cases, you need to download and install the driver for your local printer manually on the WorkSpace\.
 When you install a printer driver on your WorkSpace, there are different types of drivers that you may encounter:
 + Add Printer wizard driver\.
-This driver includes only the printer drivers, and are for users who are familiar with installation using the Add Printer wizard in Windows\.
+This driver includes only the printer drivers, and is for users who are familiar with installation using the Add Printer wizard in Windows\.
 + Printer model\-specific drivers that do not require communication with the printer\.
 In these cases, you can install the printer driver directly\.
 + Printer model\-specific drivers that require communication with the printer\.
 In these cases, you can use the printer driver files to add a local printer using an existing port \(LPT1:\)\.
 After selecting the port, you can choose **Have Disk** and select the `.INF` file for the printer driver\.